maxpyne1981/basic_algorithms/README.md

 1. string to number: loop over chars, check if char in set{0,1,...9}, start from right, then add power of 10

+Types of problems
+    Find top K elements: use Heap/ priority queue
+    Find top K frequent elemennt: use haspmap to find freq and priority queue to find top K,